- Guaranteed for 2 full months

 One of the hardest parts of photographing fireworks is having your camera trained on the right part of the sky at the right time.
 This is especially difficult if you’re shooting with a longer focal length and are trying to take more tightly cropped shots.
 I generally shoot at a wider focal length than a tight one but during a show will try a few tighter shots (I usually use a zoom lens to give me this option) to see if I can get lucky with them.
 Of course zoomed in shots like this one can be quite effective also.
 They enable you to really fill the frame with great color.
 Keep in mind however that cropping of your wider angle fireworks shots can always be done later to get a similar impact in your photography.

 A common question around photographing fireworks displays is what aperture to use.
 Many people think you need a fast lens to get them but in reality it’s quite the opposite as the light that the fireworks emit is quite bright.
 I find that apertures in the mid to small range tend to work reasonably well and would usually shoot somewhere between f/8 to f/16.

-Probably more important to get right than aperture is shutter speed.
-Fireworks move and as a result the best photographs of them capture this movement meaning you need a nice long exposure.
+Fireworks are a moving subject, so it’s probably more important to get shutter speed right than aperture.
+To capture this movement you need a nice long exposure.
 The technique that I developed when I first photographed fireworks was to shoot in ‘bulb’ mode.
 This is a mode that allows you to keep the shutter open for as long as you hold down the shutter (preferably using a remote shutter release of some type).
 Using this technique you hit the shutter as the firework is about to explode and hold it down until it’s finished exploding (generally a few seconds).

 You can also experiment with set shutter speeds to see what impact it will have but I find that unless you’re holding the shutter open for very long exposures that the bulb technique works pretty well.